SashaSavin/Covid-visualisation/README.md

-a graphics of covid19 in world
+A graphics of covid19 in world